 The Group calculates PIT PD estimates under three scenarios, a base case, negative case and positive case.
 A probability weighted ECL is then calculated by assigning probabilities, based on current market conditions, to each scenario.
-At 1st January 2016 and 31st December 2016, the probabilities assigned to the base case, negative case and positive case scenarios were in the ratio of 60:20:20 respectively.
+At 31st December 2017, the probabilities assigned to the base case, negative case and positive case scenarios were in the ratio of 50:35:15 respectively (2016: 60:20:20).